Tommyboyjedi/ATHBA/PROJECT_STATE.md

 - Follows a modular architecture with clear separation of concerns
 - Includes infrastructure for testing and evaluation
 - Supports both synchronous and asynchronous operations

+## Architecture Direction

+- **Multi-intent per turn:** LLM may return an array of intent objects; behaviors process each to allow multiple spec updates and questions in one turn.
+- **AI-first extraction:** No keyword heuristics.
+LLM must populate `entities` (e.g., `humanIdeas`, `specSections`) even for `ask_a_question`.
+Schema validation + repair pass planned.
+- **Session policy:** Endpoints access `request.session`.
+Agents receive a framework-agnostic session struct and never parse `session_key`.
+- **Always-on roadmap:** Background scheduler and Mongo-backed job queue will enable autonomous agents with SSE streaming.

+See `docs/ARCHITECTURE.md` for full details.

 ## Next Steps
 - Review and complete the specification document